 National Assembly Delegate Nguyen Tri Thuc.
 Photo: QUANG PHUC |

 Currently, the high number of patients has caused a shortage of drugs, medical supplies, etc. in upper-level hospitals.
-These situations are not emergencies, but urgent situations.
+These situations are not emergency situations, but urgent situations.
 Therefore, the law needs to allow for short-term bidding to respond promptly and quickly to the purchase of drugs, medical supplies, etc. to treat patients.

 Focus on quality over price